whisperfish/whisperfish/README.md

 Once you have the SDK up and running and the Whisperfish sources fetched, it compiles just like any other native Sailfish OS application.

-Set the build target 4.6.0.13 and architecture of your choice.
+Set the build target 5.0.0.62 and architecture of your choice.
 The resulting packages should also work for several older Sailfish OS releases as well:

-    sfdk config target=SailfishOS-4.6.0.13-aarch64 build
+    sfdk config target=SailfishOS-5.0.0.62-aarch64 build

 Then just build it:

     sfdk build

+Sometimes, Whisperfish leads SailfishOS in Rust version requirements.
+If you get complaints (`rust >= 1.89 is needed by ...`), check out `doc/rust-repository.md`.

 If you want to also build the sharing plugin for SFOS 4.3+, use this command (note the double double dashes):